“The body holds what the mind has learned to survive.”

 Trauma-Sensitive Yoga

 Trauma-Sensitive Yoga is a body-based, choice-centered approach to grounding, regulation, and reconnection.
-This work is designed for individuals who want to develop a safer, more trusting relationship with their bodies — especially when stress, trauma, grief, or chronic tension have made that connection feel distant or overwhelming.
+This work is designed for individuals who want to build a safer, more trusting relationship with themselves—their mind, body, and internal experience—especially when stress, trauma, grief, or chronic tension have made that connection feel distant or overwhelming.

 Unlike traditional yoga or fitness classes, Trauma-Sensitive Yoga prioritizes choice, autonomy, and nervous system awareness.
 There is no pressure to perform, no expectation to move a certain way, and no requirement to “push through.”
 You are always in control of your body and your experience.

-This offering is informed by Trauma Center Trauma-Sensitive Yoga (TCTSY) principles and centers choice-making, interoceptive awareness, and the connection between the brain and body.
-Rather than focusing on how movement looks, sessions emphasize noticing internal sensations, building a sense of agency, and strengthening the ability to stay present with the body in a way that feels safe and manageable.
+Sessions are guided using Trauma Center Trauma-Sensitive Yoga (TCTSY) principles, an evidence-based model developed by the Center for Trauma and Embodiment.
+This approach emphasizes invitational language, interoceptive awareness, and the connection between the brain and body.
+Rather than focusing on how movement looks, we focus on what it feels like—supporting you in noticing sensations, building a sense of agency, and learning how to stay present with yourself in a way that feels safe and manageable.

 Trauma-Sensitive Yoga is a wellness-based service, not psychotherapy or medical treatment.
-It can stand alone or complement mental health therapy, depending on your needs.
+It can be experienced on its own or alongside therapy, depending on your needs.

 • Trauma-Sensitive Yoga Formats